MPourjam/MSD-Documents/docs/source/Registration/dataset_16S_submit.rst

     :alt: Filled Template - from amplification step to spike amount
     :class: dat16s_registration_scsh

-    Two amplification steps for library preparaion (PCR) with 15 and 10 cycles for the two steps, respectively.
-Reads number are not known and the first three datasets were spiked and the rest not, so that the amount of 6 Nanograpm has been put for the first three and amount of **0** Nanogram for non-spiked ones.
+    Two amplification steps for library preparation (PCR) with 15 and 10 cycles for the two steps, respectively.
+Reads number are not known and the first three datasets were spiked and the rest not, so that the amount of 6 Nanograms has been put for the first three and amount of **0** Nanogram for non-spiked ones.